-At the start of NYC Climate Week, leaders of sub-national governments spanning North and South America, Europe and Australia announced collective climate targets that would save 7.9 Gt CO_2e by 2030 - greater than the US's carbon emissions in 2012.
+At the start of NYC Climate Week, leaders of sub-national governments spanning North and South America, Europe and Australia announced collective climate targets that would save 7.9 Gt CO2e by 2030 - greater than the US's carbon emissions in 2012.

 Despite objections from Poland European Union ministers finalised their negotiating position for this year's crucial UN's COP21 Climate Change Conference in Paris and pledged to reach peak carbon emissions by 2020.

 As the host of the COP21 meet-

 As the host of the COP21 meeting, France is particularly enthusiastic for a deal to be reached.
 A recent survey by the joint Centre for European Economic Research (ZEM) and Grenoble Ecole de Management (GEM) Energy Market Barometers, showed 62 per cent of French energy experts do not expect a legally binding agreement to emerge from COP21.

-At a special meeting in Paris in mid-September, French President Francois Hollande said: "Energy and storage.
-September also saw Eurelectric publish a position paper that proposes five key recommendations for a successful COP21 outcome, one of which is to promote the role of market-based mechanisms including carbon markets and carbon pricing.
+not expect a legally binding agreement to emerge from COP21.
 At a special meeting in Paris in mid-September, French President François Hollande said: "France wants to set an example.
 We have already taken some steps like those mentioned by the ministers... but we have to speed up our efforts to become a carbon-free economy."

-At the meeting, Energy and Environment Minister Ségolène Royal reaffirmed France's climate commitments and announced that it will end subsidies allocated to firms exporting coal power plants, which do not have carbon capture and storage.
+At the meeting, Energy and Environment Minister Ségolène Royal reaffirmed France's climate commitments and announced that it will end subsidies allocated to firms exporting coal power plants, which do not have carbon capture and storage and storage.